samann/EOSLab/README.md

 # EOS LAB
-## Brought to you by Spencer AKA The Destroyer
+## Brought to you by Spencer Amann

 ### Step one
     mkdir ~/bin && cd ~/bin